2020

 Department for Transport

-Concerns summary The deceased, with dementia, continued driving despite medical advice, highlighting a systemic risk where current legislation places primary responsibility on the driver to inform the DVLA rather than mandating direct clinical referral.
+Concerns summary (AI summary) The deceased, with dementia, continued driving despite medical advice, highlighting a systemic risk where current legislation places primary responsibility on the driver to inform the DVLA rather than mandating direct clinical referral.

 Grant Macdonald